hugomarisco/clf-analyzer/README.md

                         for alerting                       [number] [default: 2] --threshold-count     The number of requests that trigger the alerting [number] [default: 200]

-Examples:
-  clf-analyzer --threshold-interval 4       Monitor common.log file for changes --threshold-count 10 --path common.log    and alert when the number of
-                                            requests for the past 4 minutes is more than 10
 ```

 # Testing